djtech-dev/anticheat.js/README.md

 ## I. NOTE

-anticheat.js requires Lodash.
+anticheat.js requires Lodash. <br>
+You can import it from the url `https://github.com/djtech-dev/anticheat.js/raw/main/anticheat.js`.

 ## II.
 How to use it.

-To check if an object has been changed, just run `isTampered(obj)`.
+To check if an object has been changed, just run `isTampered(obj)`. <br>
-`obj` is the string that contains the name of the object.
+`obj` is the string that contains the name of the object. <br><br>

 Example: `isTampered('document')` checks if 'document' was changed.